Back to Blog

 SnipasteFree/$30ExcellentAnnotations

-• Best for developers: Flameshot (CLI + in-capture editing)
+• Live in the terminal: Flameshot (CLI + in-capture editing)

 How to choose the right tool